Saint Vincent and the Grenadines Company Formation

 For companies with a holding business as the relevant activity, only the relaxed economic substance requirements are applicable.

-• Reporting requirements in St. Vincent and the Grenadines
+Reporting Requirements in St. Vincent and the Grenadines

 Companies carrying on business activities in the territory of St. Vincent and the Grenadines are required to file financial statements on an annual basis starting one year after the date of incorporation.